replayio/docs/src/app/quickstart/page.md

 ![The request subtab on the network request panel showing the request body with "{color: blue}"](/images/request_body.png) With this information, we can go to our backend team more informed with how to report a ticket to solve this.

+We can even integrate Replay into our [CI/CD pipeline to help debug flakey tests much more efficiently.](/test-runners/overview)

 {% /steps %}